 The goal of treatment is to maintain normal blood glucose levels.
 Most cats can be cured of their diabetes if it is caught soon enough and they are treated aggressively and effectively.
-When cats are cured of diabetes, they no longer require insulin
+When cats are cured of diabetes, they do not require insulin

-• Diet.
 Cats are carnivores and protein is their natural diet.
-With a high protein and low carbohydrate diet, much less insulin is usually needed.
+With a high protein and low carbohydrate diet, some cats don't need insulin.

 • Resolving obesity.
 Obesity leads to insulin resistance.
 For the best possible diabetic control, it is necessary to get the patient to a normal weight.

 • Treating infection.
 Infection anywhere in the body can lead to insulin resistance and poor response to treatment.
 The two common locations of infection that we find are infection in the mouth from dental disease and infection in the urine due to the diabetes itself.